besworks/ValidatedMethod/README.md

 ### Custom Validators

-You can use functions as validators.
+You can use functions as input type validators.
 They **must** be synchronous and return a truthy/falsey value.

 ```javascript
 const isEven = n => n % 2 === 0;